Grappling with Once-Saved-Always-Saved Premise

 in all frankness, its term “from the beginning” does not quite convey the vivid

-clarity of the earlier expression “from the foundation of the world”.
+clarity of his other expression “from the foundation of the world”.

 Included in

-I Peter 1:2 is the term ‘elect’ which must be taken into consideration — in addition to ‘foreknew’ and ‘pre-destined’.
+I Peter 1:2 is the important term ‘elect’ which must be taken into consideration — on top of ‘foreknew’ and ‘pre-destined’.
 Although not incorporated into the divinely-ordained

-progression spelt out by Paul in Romans 8:29, this term is featured in different New
+progression spelt out by Paul in Romans 8:29, this term has been featured in different New

 Testament books as can be seen from the following selection of sample verses: